5pecia1/notion-api-server/README.md

 ## TODO

 - [x] add item with property in database
-- [ ] add item with context in database
+- [x] add item with content in database
 - [ ] update item

 ## Usage